eagle840/katacoda-labs/tcpdumpnc/step1.md

 `sudo apt install -y tcpdump`

-Any time you need to break out of a cmd, click here:
+Any time you need to break out of a cmd use ctrl-c, or click here:
 `echo stop`{{ execute }}

 ### simple commands